Nithyanand-b/SPI/README.md

 # Functional Verification of an SPI Memory Interface Using UVM

-This project implements a modular **SPI (Serial Peripheral Interface) Controller** and verifies its functionality using a **UVM-based testbench**.
-The controller supports both **read and write operations** and ensures protocol correctness through a finite state machine (FSM)-based architecture.

----

 ## Project Overview

 The SPI controller acts as a **master** and communicates with a **memory slave** module over an SPI interface.
 The controller supports: